bulentAkgul/laravel-code-generator/README.md

   + **table**: It's required, and it should be the migration file's name's part between "create_" and "_table".

   + **column**: This is also optional, but it's internal schema is diffetent than the columns of the other arguments.
-What it's expected here is two column names that glued up with a dot (col_1.col_2).
+What it's expected here is two column names that glued up with a dot **(col_1.col_2)**.
 The first column is the foreign key that is connected to the **has** side, while the second one is the local key that related to the **belongsTo** side.
-That being said, you can specify one column name too.
-The other one will be "id" in this case. "email" is equal to "email.id" and ".email" is equal to "id.email" and no column means "id.id"
+That being said, you can specify only one column name.
+The other one will be "id" in this case. "email" is equal to "email.id" and ".email" is equal to "id.email" and no column means "id.id."
+Finally, if the second key ends with "**_id**," it will be used without prefixed with table name.

   + **model**: This is optional.
 It can be specified only when you want your migration and model names are irrelevant.